The Act Of Contrition Prayer For Confession

 Alternatively, the Perfect Act of Contrition Prayer for Confusion can be a traditional psalm, provided that the penitent reads it.
 This is perfectly acceptable, especially if the Act of Contrition prayer is not memorized.
 If the penitent does not wish to use a prayer, the Act of Contrition can be read as a prayer.
 However, the Act of Contrition is the most powerful prayer for a Confession, and it is a vital part of the Catholic worshipping life.

-READ: Prayer For Healing Acne
+READ: Angel Prayer For Positive Outcomes

 Powerful prayer of penance